 Examining African Contributions to Global Health

-Updated September 2022The history of science has largely been written from the perspective of the Global North.
-This has meant that the impact of the Global South has been neglected and undervalued.
-This course uncovers the innovation and excellence that Africa has brought to global health over time.
+Updated June 2024The history of science has largely been written from the perspective of the Global North.
+Therefore, the impact of the Global South has been neglected and undervalued.
+This course uncovers examples of the innovation and excellence that Africa has brought to global health over time.

 Use African ingenuity to improve public health worldwide

 Africa has been at the forefront of the fight against COVID-19, having contributed 12.8% of the technologies used to respond to the pandemic.
-As you will learn in the case studies, many African countries have overcome health challenges using innovative solutions that can benefit the world.
+And African countries such as Senegal also did remarkably well in managing the pandemic.
+As you will learn in the case studies in this course, many African countries have overcome health challenges using innovative solutions that can benefit the world.
 You’ll explore theories, financing solutions, and technologies from Africa that can be used to uplift health systems across the world.

 Utilise the knowledge exchange of the Global South to inspire innovation